 Many medications are available to help treat pain, these include over-the-counter pain relievers and prescription pain medications.

 If you have mild to moderate pain that lasts for only a few days, over-the-counter products are both safe and helpful for most people.
-However, if your pain is severe or lasts longer than a few days, you might need a prescription drug for relief.
+However, if your pain is severe or lasts longer than a few days, you might need a prescription medication for relief.

-There are two main categories of over-the-counter pain relievers:
+There are 2 main categories of over-the-counter pain relievers:

 Depending on your pain, your doctor may prescribe pain medication.
 Some common drugs are:

 The action of these drugs is similar to that of over-the-counter NSAIDs, but is more selective.
 They are often more expensive than other NSAIDs but may have lower stomach side effects than other NSAIDs.

 Opioids may be preferred for older people who are at greater risk of problems that can be caused by NSAIDs.
 These are drugs that work on the central nervous system to relieve pain.
 Examples of mild opioids include hydrocodone and codeine.
 Strong opioids include morphine, oxycodone, hydromorphone, and fentanyl.
 There is some concern that opioids are addicting.
 However, the AGS points out that addiction to opioid pain medications is rare in older adults who have no current or past history of substance abuse, and this concern should not prevent people and their doctors from trying this option for pain relief.
 If your doctor is considering prescribing opioids to treat your chronic pain, they will use screening tests and questionnaires to determine if you are at risk for addiction.

 It is important to know that if you are taking an opioid drug, you should not stop it abruptly.
 This can cause unpleasant symptoms.

-Depending on the cause of your pain, your doctor may prescribe one of these other types of drugs alone or with pain medications to help ease your discomfort:
+Depending on the cause of your pain, your doctor may prescribe 1 of these other types of drugs alone or with pain medications to help ease your discomfort:

 Be alert for side effects and tell your doctor about them; there may be better options for you.
 Some possible side effects include: